John Gieve

-Sir Edward John Watson Gieve, KCB (born 20 February 1950) is a former British civil servant, who served as Deputy Governor for Financial Stability of the Bank of England and an ex officio member of the Monetary Policy Committee from 2006 to 2009.
+Sir Edward John Watson Gieve, KCB (born 20 February 1950) is a British former civil servant, who served as Deputy Governor for Financial Stability of the Bank of England and an ex officio member of the Monetary Policy Committee from 2006 to 2009.

 Permanent Secretary at the Home Office

 Gieve served as Permanent Under-Secretary of State at the Home Office from 2001 to 2005.
 At the time, the Home Office was the government department responsible for law and order, including prisons and probation, policing, oversight of MI5, and immigration and nationality matters.
 As Permanent Secretary, Gieve was in charge of the Department's administrative functions and its civil servants, working to the Ministerial team headed by the Home Secretary.
 During Gieve's tenure at the Home Office, there were three Home Secretaries; Jack Straw (until 2001), David Blunkett (2001–2004), and Charles Clarke (from 2004).
 Blunkett was obliged to resign from government after a scandal involving accusations of abuse of his official position and misuse of government funds.